An Easy Technique for Teaching Students to Identify Critical Content

 Today’s students need to know how to accept ownership of their own learning.
-An educator’s job becomes much easier when students are able to take control of their progress; but how, exactly, can you teach that?
+An educator’s job becomes much easier when students can take control of their progress; but how, exactly, can you teach that?

 Do Your Students Know Which Content is Most Important to Learn?